pramnora/bat/README.md

 ## What are batch [.bat] file programs?

+First, a program file is nothing more than a plain text file: [.txt]...; which has been saved using a special filename extension.

 A batch file program uses: [filename.bat].

+Where the [filename] part can be any filename you please.

-The 3 letter filename exension: [.bat] is what turns the otherwise ordinary plain text file into becoming a batch file program.
+The 3 letter filename exension: [.bat] is what turns the otherwise ordinary plain text file into becoming a batch file program, instead.

-Batch files contain a list of instructions...MS DOS Commands which are executed whenever the program runs.
+Batch files contain a list of instructions...MS DOS Commands...which are executed using 'top down flow'...whenever the program runs/executes.

-## How to create a batch file/and, execute it...
+## How to create a batch file program/and, make it execute...

 1. Open Windows Notepad word processor program